Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ### OS

 The operative system is a crucial part of your working environment, since it is what manages the hardware and software resources on your machine.
-Nowadays three different systems are routinely used on personal computers: famously Linux, OSX, and Windows.
+Nowadays three different systems are routinely used on personal computers.
+Famously, these are: Linux, OSX, and Windows.

 Due to the development constrains of numerical and high performance software, a [terminal](#terminal) must be integral part of a scientific development environment.
 Linux is what is used by most theoretical physics departments as provided workstations, and by practically all of modern supercomputers.
 So, most probably you will have contact with Linux machines sooner or later.

 OSX, the operative system of Apple Mac machines, is based on Unix and BSD and therefore shares a lot of similarities with Linux.
 But maintains the perks of a commercially managed product.
 Good internet browsing, decent compatibility with Microsoft office, and has an handy pdf editor included.
 For these reasons is the favourite of many scientists, even though I personally prefer Linux and I find OSX the less reliable of the 3 systems.
-In the case you plan to use OSX, be sure that the terminal emulator you use is setted on "bash", and install [`brew`](https://brew.sh/) to manage the installation of development packages.
+In the case you plan to use OSX, be sure that the terminal emulator you use is setted on "bash", and install [`brew`](https://brew.sh/) to manage the installation and management of development packages.

 Windows, is not quite as proficient with scientific computing and development as the other two competitor.
 I heartily discourage to use as a development platform, and you will have to learn the Linux terminal in any case if you run simulations on department workstation and supercomputers.
 Even though today Windows 10 now includes a full Linux subsystem and related terminal it might be tricky to make [IDE](#ide) work in that environment.
 That said, the advantages in browsing and office productivity cannot be understated.
 Windows has been my system of choice for years, together with a VMware virtual machine running Linux.

 ### Terminal

-The Unix terminal, a.k.a. shell, is your window in the world of computing.
-You are "close to the metal" as possible, guaranteeing that you understand and have under control on what is going on your machine.
+The Unix terminal, a.k.a. shell, is your window in the world of scientific computing.
+With the terminal, you are "close to the metal" as possible, guaranteeing that you understand and have under control on what is exactly going on in your machine.
-Is the faster and easiest way to access remote machines, that is something a computational physicist often does to manage and use remote workstations or supercomputers.
+Is the faster and easiest way to access remote machines.
+This is something routinely done by computational physicists, to manage and use remote workstations or supercomputers.

-It runs on commands.
-A textual command does an action, e.g. writing `ls` and submitting the command with `enter` shows the list of files.
+The terminal runs on textual commands.
+A command does an action on your system, e.g. writing `ls` on the terminal shell, and submitting the command with `enter`, shows the list of files in the present directory.
 A relatively ["complete list of commands"](https://ss64.com/bash/), and [a concise one](https://www.tldp.org/LDP/abs/html/basic.html).
-Train to use commands.
+Train to use commands and remember the most fundamental (`cd, cp, mv, ln, ls, ssh`).
 Note that with `--help` after the command, or `man` before the commands, shows a help.

 In supercomputers the queue systems regulate who has access to computational resources in a given moment.
 You have to study the specific system that the supercomputer uses, but is always in form of terminal commands.
-Particularly useful and under appreciated command is `nohup` that disconnects a process from the terminal on which is run, like running a program remotely after you log out, that is fundamental to remote calculations.
+A particularly useful and under appreciated command when running calculation remotely is `nohup`.
+It disconnects a process from the terminal on which is run, enabling you to close the connection while the calculation continues to go on.

-Furthermore, enable a totally personalized use of your system.
+Furthermore, the terminal enables a totally personalized and versatile use of your system.
 Do you want to copy only the files with "out" name, both uppercase and lowercase, a number, and a ".dat" extension?
 Yes can do: `cp *{OUT,out}*[0-9]*.dat ./directory/`.
 Imagine that the files are up to GB each, and few thousands... you cannot afford the space to copy everything, neither the time to copy things one by one.
 Terminal to the rescue!

 **Love the shell**.
-You can start having fun modifying the `.bashrc` file in the home, that is a bash script, a list of terminal commands that is run at each terminal start.
+You can start having fun modifying the `.bashrc` file in the home.
+It is a bash script, a list of terminal commands, that is run at each terminal start.

 ### bash scripting

 Bash scripting is concatenating one command after the other in a scripting file, so that the commands are run sequentially.
 It is an extremely important tool, that enable, for example, to run several codes in several directories and collect the output in a single file.
 [Tutorial](https://linuxconfig.org/bash-scripting-tutorial-for-beginners).

+Scripting is fundamental for your work as a physicist.
+Sooner or later you will have to fine-tune your calculation and answer technical, but important, questions such as: is the simulation converged in this space?
+To do so you have to run several calculations, with different spaces, and see if the quantity you want to simulate is the same over a certain threshold.
+You can do it by hand, and running the calculations one by one.
+But way more comfortable and efficient to just setup a script that runs everything at a touch of a command, and then checking the results after all the calculations are done.

+Bash script, being a concatenation of several commands, is ideally suited for this role.
+But almost all languages have the possibility of running command lines, therefore can be used as scripting language.
+You can use different languages to script, according to how complex and computationally intensive one task is, but usually the simpler the better.
+Bash does the job.
+You can use Python if you need more flexibility and if you plan to use control cycles (if, loops ...) or plotting results.

 ### `vim` vs `emacs`

-Because of the extensive use of the terminal, eventually in remote instances, will be crucial to learn a text editor that works directly on the shell.
+Because of the extensive use of the terminal, sometimes in remote instances, you will be in the situation where you will like to edit a file without resorting to graphical interface.
+For this, it will be crucial to learn a text editor that works directly on the shell.
 The two most popular and advanced alternatives are `vim` and `emacs`.
 Both are extremely powerful, probably are still the most advanced IDE and editor around.
-The two editors have haters and lovers, famously fuelling a feud that stays rampant for generation of scientist.
+The two editors have haters and lovers, famously fuelling a feud that runs rampant involving generations of scientist.

 My view is that `vim` is more of an editor.
-You enter when you want to change some text, you exit to run it. `emacs` more of an IDE, is programmable with LUA and is where you do everything and with enough proficiency could practically substitute the whole terminal.
+You enter when you want to change some text, you exit to compile the code and run it (even though it can be done within `vim`). `emacs` is more of an IDE, where you can do absolutely everything and with enough proficiency could practically substitute the whole terminal.
+It is even programmable with LUA, guaranteeing absolute personalization.

 Pick the one that suits your personality and ideal working environment.
-Personally, I like `vim` more, because I use it as an editor, and I love `vim` capability to edit buffers of many files at once.
+Personally, I like `vim` more, because I use it as an editor and appreciate the minimalist but command-like approach of vim bindings.
+I also love `vim` for its capability to edit buffers of many files at once (`:argdo ...` runs a command for all filed opened, e.g. `vim *.in` for all .in files in a path).

 Following the spirit of the two editors, a neat vim tutorial is available at [this link](https://www.openvim.com), while the standard emacs tutorial is launched within emacs (type in emacs `Ctrl-h` followed by `t`.)

 ### Version Control and collaboration

 Version control is an important part of developing software in a controlled environment.
-It consists of tracking the versions of a given software in the development stage, but can be a help in the development itself.
+It consists of tracking the versions of a given software in the development stage, enabling historical searches, collaboration, and different branches of parallel development.

-You might be accustomed to have several versions of the same document/code.
+You might be accustomed to have several versions of the same document/code saved in different files.
 For example:
 > thesis_draft0, thesis_draft1, thesis_draft1.1, thesis_draft2, thesis_draft2a, thesis_draft2.1a, thesis_draft_2b, thesis_draft_2_with_appendix, thesis_final, thesis_draft3_advisor, thesis_final_final, thesis_final_forreal, thesis_printed, thesis_online ...etc...

-Version control is that.
-A version control system makes sure that tracking the versions of your thesis (or a code) does not become the hot mess that is the list above but streamlines into well defined processes.
+Version (out of) control is that.
+A version control system makes sure that tracking the versions of your thesis (or a code) does not become the hot mess that is the list above, but streamlines into well defined processes.

 This is way more powerful than simply keeping the old files, because: